wozzy84/songsterr-api/README.md

 ## Songsterr TAB search app

 A simple search app for the SONGSTERR TAB API.

-This project was a recruitment taksk for Junior React Developer positon
+This project was a recruitment task for Junior React Developer positon.

 ### [Preview Link](picayune-tax.surge.sh)